20+ Midwest Fall Break Trips for Families Worth the Drive

-Fall Break is upon us and for many children in central Indiana, that means up to 2 weeks away from school.
-As a parent, this could be an opportunity to take your child to explore a new-to-you, fun place.
-As much as we love Indy, the rest of Indiana and our neighboring states are full of fall break opportunities worthy of venturing outside our normal haunts.
+Fall Break is upon us, and for many children in central Indiana, that means up to 2 weeks away from school and an annual fall vacation.
+As a parent, this could be an opportunity to take your child to explore a new-to-you, fun place, or to see the beauty of fall foliage, or even apple picking at the apple orchards.
+If you’re planning Midwest fall break getaways for kids and families, and you need fall break vacation ideas, this roundup of day-trip and overnight favorite fall break destinations has you covered.
 Here is a list of fun fall and Halloween-themed places beyond Central Indiana to visit during fall break.
-Make these a day trip or possibly extend your stay to a mini overnight trip.
+Make these a day trip or possibly extend your stay to an overnight or weekend trip.

 Harvest Tyme Pumpkin Glow Trail